liborty/rstats/README.md

 ## Quantify Functions (Dependency Injection)

-Most methods in `medians::Median` trait and some methods in `indxvec` crate, e.g. `hashort`, `find_any` and `find_all`, require explicit closure passed to them, usually to tell them how to quantify input data of any  type T, into f64.
+Most methods in `medians` and some in `indxvec` crates, e.g. `hashort`, `find_any` and `find_all`, require explicit closure passed to them, usually to tell them how to quantify input data of any  type T, into f64.
 Variety of different quantifying methods can then be dynamically employed.

 For example, in text analysis (`&str` type), it can be the word length, or the numerical value of its first few bytes, or the numerical value of its consonants, etc. Then we can sort them or find their means / medians / spreads under these different measures.
 We do not necessarily want to explicitly store all such quantifications, as data can be voluminous.
 Rather, we want to be able to compute any of them on demand.